rk119/Word-Index/README.md

 ## Run the program

+### Set the target folder
+WordIndex.java, which holds the main method, is where the words are read and indexed from the text files.
+Set the folder (from which the text files will be read) in line number N to 'TextFiles' or 'TextFiles_Shakespeare' to read from the default project data.

 ### Set the commands

 The commands will be read from the _commands.txt_ file.
 The supported commands are: addall, add, remove, search, and overview.
 Below is a list of explanations and example use for each command: